|This article is a proposal|

 - on the west by Maasai.

 Flora and Fauna

 - Traffic moves to the left.

-- Since its independence in 1949 Kenya has made steady progress in building roads in the cities and linking the major cities of the Kingdom.
+- Since its independence in 1994 Kenya has made steady progress in building roads in the cities and linking the major cities of the Kingdom.
 There are two limited access highways.
-Barabara kuu 1 (highway) (BK1), linking Mombasa and Malindi was completed in 1973.
+Barabara kuu 1 (highway) (BK1), linking Mombasa and Malindi was completed in 1996.
 Barabara kuu 2 (BK1) from Mombasa to Masaku was completed in 2001.
-A four lane highway, although not limited access, paralleling the Galana River from Manyami to Malindi was completed in 1976.
+A four lane highway, although not limited access, paralleling the Galana River from Manyami to Malindi was completed in 2005.

 - Fences border these highways for their whole length, but they do not really give much protection from animals like gazelles.
 Tunnels under the road at intervals facilitate the movement of the herds.

-- License plates in Kenya are issued by the individual kingdoms.
+- License plates in Kenya are issued by the individual subkingdoms.

 - The license plates of Kenya consist of six alphanumeric characters, white on a green background for Magharibi, black on yellow for Kaskhazini, white on blue for Pwani.

-- The name of the kingdom is printed along the bottom of the plate.
+- The name of the subkingdom is printed along the bottom of the plate.

 - A colored sticker with black numbers gives the expiration date of the plate.

 - There is a two-letter alpha prefix.
-The first letter designates the kingdom (R for the Federal District of Nairobi).
+The first letter designates the subkingdom.
 The second letter designates the vehicle's use.

 - P (privat) – privately owned

 - S (serikali) – government owned

 - K (kampuni) – company owned, including taxi cabs.

 - J (kijeshi) – military - the kingdom designation for such vehicles shall be that of the kaunti (county) in which is located the military base for which the vehicle was purchased.